Evans Adotey

-Evans Augustine Adotey (born 24 September 1964) is a Ghanaian football team manager who currently coaches Ghana Premier League side Karela United.
-He previously coached Ghana women's national under-17 football team and served as technical director for Medeama SC.
+Evans Augustine Adotey (born 24 September 1964) is a Ghanaian football team manager who currently coaches Ghana Premier League side Medeama.
+He previously coached Ghana women's national under-17 football team and Karela United.

 Coaching career

-Medeama SC
+Medeama

 Adotey joined Medeama in 2013 as an assistant coach.
-In March 2013, he was appointed as interim coach and lead the club to their first Ghanaian FA Cup win and led them to a 4th place finish by the end of the 2012–13 Ghanaian Premier League season.
+In March 2013, he was appointed as interim coach and lead the club to their first Ghana FA Cup win and led them to a 4th place finish by the end of the 2012–13 Ghana Premier League season.

 He later served as the assistant coach to Hans van der Pluijm from 2013 to 2015.
 In November 2015, he was promoted to the position of technical director for the club, serving in that role from 2015 to 2017.
-He served as interim coach after Tom Strand left the club, and later doubled as head coach of the club and technical director from 2016 to 2017 especially during the 2017 Ghanaian Premier League.
-During his 4-year period with the club as interim head coach, assistant coach and technical director, he helped the club to win two Ghanaian FA Cup in 2013 and 2015 and the Ghana Super Cup in 2017.
+He served as interim coach after Tom Strand left the club, and later doubled as head coach of the club and technical director from 2016 to 2017 especially during the 2017 Ghana Premier League.
+During his 4-year period with the club as interim head coach, assistant coach and technical director, he helped the club to win two Ghana FA Cup in 2013 and 2015 and the Ghana Super Cup in 2016.